-- (a) General.
-(1) To become eligible to receive payments under 11 CFR Part 9005, the Presidential and Vice Presidential candidates of a political party shall agree in a letter signed by the candidates to the Commission that they and their authorized committee(s) shall comply with the conditions set forth in 11 CFR 9003.1(b). - (2) Major party candidates shall sign and submit such letter to the Commission within 14 days after receiving the party's nomination for election.
+(a) General.
+(1) To become eligible to receive payments under 11 CFR part 9005, the Presidential and Vice Presidential candidates of a political party shall agree in a letter signed by the candidates to the Commission that they and their authorized committee(s) shall comply with the conditions set forth in 11 CFR 9003.1(b).

+(2) Major party candidates shall sign and submit such letter to the Commission within 14 days after receiving the party's nomination for election.
 Minor and new party candidates shall sign and submit such letter within 14 days after such candidates have qualified to appear on the general election ballot in 10 or more states pursuant to 11 CFR 9002.2(a)(2).
-The Commission, on written request by a minor or new party candidate, at any time prior to the date of the general election, may extend the deadline for filing such letter except that the deadline shall be a date prior to the date of the general election. - (b) Conditions.
-The candidates shall: (1) Agree that they have the burden of proving that disbursements made by them or any authorized committee(s) or agent(s) thereof are qualified campaign expenses as defined in 11 CFR 9002.11. - (2) Agree that they and their authorized committee(s) shall comply with the documentation requirements set forth at 11 CFR 9003.5. - (3) Agree that they and their authorized committee(s) shall provide an explanation, in addition to complying with the documentation requirements, of the connection between any disbursements made by the candidates or the authorized committee(s) of the candidates and the campaign if requested by the Commission. - (4) Agree that they and their authorized committee(s) shall keep and furnish to the Commission all documentation relating to receipts and disbursements including any books, records (including bank records for all accounts), all documentation required by this subchapter including those required to be maintained under 11 CFR

-9003.5, and other information the Commission may request.
-The records provided at the time of the audit shall also include production of magnetic computer tapes containing all information required by law to be maintained regarding the committee's receipts and disbursements, if the committee maintains its records on computer.
-Upon request, documentation explaining the computer system's software capabilities shall also be provided.
+The Commission, on written request by a minor or new party candidate, at any time prior to the date of the general election, may extend the deadline for filing such letter except that the deadline shall be a date prior to the date of the general election.

+- (b) Conditions.
+The candidates shall: - (1) Agree that they have the burden of proving that disbursements made by them or any authorized committee(s) or agent(s) thereof are qualified campaign expenses as defined in 11 CFR 9002.11. - (2) Agree that they and their authorized committee(s) shall comply with the documentation requirements set forth at 11 CFR 9003.5. - (3) Agree that they and their authorized committee(s) shall provide an explanation, in addition to complying with the documentation requirements, of the connection between any disbursements made by the candidates or the authorized committee(s) of the candidates and the campaign if requested by the Commission. - (4) Agree that they and their authorized committee(s) will keep and furnish to the Commission all documentation relating to receipts and disbursements including any books, records (including bank records for all accounts), all documentation required by this subchapter including those required to be maintained under 11 CFR 9003.5, and other information that the Commission may request.
+If the candidate or the candidate's authorized committee maintains or uses computerized information containing any of the categories of data listed in 11 CFR 9003.6(a), the committee will provide computerized magnetic media, such as magnetic tapes or magnetic diskettes, containing the computerized information at the times specified in 11 CFR 9007.1(b)(1) that meet the requirements of 11 CFR 9003.6(b).
+Upon request, documentation explaining the computer system's software capabilities shall be provided and such personnel as are necessary to explain the operation of the computer system's software and the computerized information prepared or maintained by the committee shall also be made available.